 Clemson University will hold its inaugural Give Day on April 6 in an effort to unite the Clemson Family in support of student, faculty and facility needs.

-The Council for Advancement and Support of Education (CASE) District III recognized several members of the Clemson University Public Affairs Division at its annual conference in Orlando last week.
+The Council for Advancement and Support of Education (CASE) District III recognized the work of Clemson University staff members at its annual awards ceremony.